misavojte/GazePlotterDocs/export/aggregated-data/index.md

 - Each stimulus contributes separate rows to the dataset

 ### Metrics Selection
-Choose from five eye-tracking metrics:
+Choose from following eye-tracking metrics:

-#### Dwell Time
+#### Absolute Dwell Time
-Total time spent fixating on each AOI across all fixations.
+Total time spent in each AOI (ms) across all fixations.

+#### Relative Dwell Time (%)
+Dwell time as percentage of total viewing time for each AOI.

 #### Time to First Fixation
 Time until first fixation on each AOI (from stimulus start).
 Returns -1 if AOI was never fixated.

-#### Average Fixation Duration
-Mean duration of all fixations on each AOI.
-Returns -1 if AOI was never fixated.

 #### First Fixation Duration
-Duration of the very first fixation on each AOI.
+Duration of the first fixation on each AOI.
 Returns -1 if AOI was never fixated.

 #### Fixation Count
+Number of fixations on each AOI.

+#### Mean Fixation Duration
-Total number of separate fixations on each AOI.
+Average duration of fixations on each AOI.
+Returns -1 if AOI was never fixated.

+#### Visit Count
+Number of distinct visits to each AOI (consecutive fixations count as one visit).

+#### Mean Visit Duration
+Average duration of visits to each AOI.
+Returns -1 if AOI was never visited.

 ## CSV Format